HTTP-RPC/Kilo/README.md

 ```

 ### Required Properties
 The `Required` annotation introduced [previously](#required-parameters) can also be used to indicate that a bean property or record component is required.
-For example, the following class defines two required properties:
+For example:

 ```java
 public class Vehicle {